Estimated reading time: 5 minutes

 6. Relevant

-Relevant churches are in tune with the issues and events of the world and provide an environment and teaching that is pertinent to our day-to-day lives.
+Relevant churches are in tune with the issues and events of the world and provide an environment and teaching that are pertinent to our day-to-day lives.

-It influences members to develop Christian values that help them respond to the issues of life.
+It influences members to develop Christian values that help them respond to life’s issues.

 For example, churches that offer programs to support the very real issues of divorce or child-rearing are relevant to our everyday lives.
 These programs share Biblical principles that can help members apply these principles to life’s struggles.